 One of the first things that you will need to do is open up a claim, both with your own insurance and with the insurance carrier of the person who is responsible for causing the accident that led to your injuries.
 Your personal injury lawyer will help you open these claims.

-While you are receiving and completing your medical treatment, your attorney will be simultaneously preserving your legal rights and conducting a personal injury claim investigation to gather evidence in support of your claim.
+While you are receiving and completing your medical treatment, your attorney will be simultaneously taking steps necessary for preserving and protecting your legal rights and conducting a personal injury claim investigation to gather evidence in support of your claim and to build a strong case.

-Once you have completed your medical treatment, your attorney will prepare and submit a comprehensive and thorough demand package that includes all of your treatment records, your medical bills, documentation regarding your lost wages and other financial damages.
+Once you have completed your medical treatment, your attorney will prepare and submit a comprehensive and thorough demand package that details your story that you would present to a jury if your case were to go to trial.
+The demand will typically also include all of your treatment records, your medical bills, documentation regarding your lost wages and other financial damages.

 During the claims process and pendency of your personal injury claim, voluntarily or involuntary liens may be imposed against your recovery in your case.
 Once your case is settled, your attorney will discuss a compromise of lien claims with any lien claimants.